thecodeassassin/influxdb.com/content/docs/v0.9/write_protocols/write_syntax.md

 Measurements, tag keys, tag values, and field keys are always stored as strings in the database.

 `string` values have a length limit of 64 KB.
-ALl Unicode characters should be valid, although commas and spaces require escaping.
+All Unicode characters should be valid, although commas and spaces require escaping.
 Backslash characters do not require escaping, but may not be used directly preceeding a comma or space.
 (Note that `string` field values have different quoting and escaping rules than the measurement, tag, and field name `string` syntax.)

 Field values may be stored as `float64`, `int64`, `boolean`, or `string`.
 All subsequent field values must match